lasanthamudalige/full-stack-open-2023/part2/countries/README.md

 ## About the Project

 The Countries App demonstrates how to fetch data from external APIs and use React to render the data dynamically.
-The user can search for a country and view details such as:

-   * Country name
-   * Capital city
-   * Area of the country
-   * Spoken languages
-   * Current weather in the capital

 The application integrates with the REST Countries API and OpenWeatherMap API to retrieve country and weather information.